2023 Pan American Water Polo Championships

-The 2023 Pan American Water Polo Championships was the 10th edition of the continental championship, organised by the Swimming Union of the Americas.
+The 2023 Pan American Water Polo Championships was the 10th edition of the continental championship, organized by the Swimming Union of the Americas.
 The competition was the 10th for men and 8th for women.
 This is the first tournament since being renamed as the 2023 Pan American Water Polo Championships.
 The event was held in Bauru, Brazil.

 This tournament acted as the continental qualification for the Water Polo at the 2023 World Aquatics Championships, and men's and women's FINA Water Polo World Cup Division 2, with the top two from each gender qualifying for both tournaments.
 However, in regards to the FINA Water Polo World Cup Division 2, each team that qualified declined the invitation.